SrishtiSingh3895/SpotifyDataAnalysis/README.md

 # SpotifyDataAnalysis
- Analysis of popularity of top 100 spotify songs based on the musical attributes
+ Analysis of popularity of top 100 spotify songs based on the musical attributes like energy, danceability, loudness, valence etc.